Glorychoice/Basics-of-Software-Technology/_posts/2025-05-18-Assignment 2.md

 ## Tools used for the static site.
-GitHub Pages for static websites.
+- GitHub Pages for static websites.
-Jekyll for GitHub Pages.
+- Jekyll for GitHub Pages.

 ## Conclusion
  This project helped me understand how to use Markdown effectively, website configuration, deployment and effective use of Git.

 # References
-GitHub
+- GitHub
-Jekyll
+-Jekyll
-Git
+-Git